 - High investment risk and lack of primary data/information asymmetries

 - Lack of intermediation to efficiently connect different pools of capital to investment

 CCAFS and its partners highlight in the report, and below, a diverse set of policy options, innovative sustainable finance solutions, and strategies for how to unlock sustainable finance to support the transformation to low-carbon and resilient food systems.

 Author: CGIAR Research Program on Climate Change, Agriculture and Food Security (CCAFS)

 Publisher: Global Landscapes Forum

-Keyword(s): climate change, finance, financial flows, food, food production, food systems, resilient food systems, supply chains, sustainable finance solutions, sustainable land use
+Keyword(s): climate change, finance, financial flows, food, food production, food systems, supply chains, sustainable land-use